yoshikiohshima/swipl-devel/README.md

 You can also install the website locally to  use its richness if you are offline.
 It is available from https://github.com/SWI-Prolog/plweb.

+## About this fork

+This fork is a working in progress of supporting iOS devices (iPhone and iPad).
+It can read the boot file, it can autoload library files, and it can evaluate one line query.